chia-shein/Sartorius---Cell-Instance-Segmentation/README.md

 | 4 | ResNet50 + ResNeXt101 | 4,000 | v | - | v | - | 0.288 |
 | 5 | ResNet50 + ResNeXt101 | 4,000 | v | - | - | v | 0.25 |

+From the table, it is evident that different models may learn different information.
+Utilizing model ensembling to combine the predictions of two models results in a slight improvement in mAP compared to using a single model.
+However, during testing, the introduction of multiple augmentations to generate diverse Test Time Augmentations (TTA) from input images leads to a significant decrease in mAP.
+This phenomenon could be attributed to the dataset's characteristics, where cells are small and densely packed.
+The varied augmentations in TTA may produce overlapping detections that are excluded during fusion, causing a decline in accuracy.

+In addition, normalizing input images using the pixel mean and pixel standard deviation from ImageNet versus those from the dataset itself shows no significant difference.
+In fact, using ImageNet's pixel mean and pixel standard deviation yields a slightly higher mAP.
+Unexpectedly, introducing color variations as part of the augmentation during training results in a minor decrease in mAP.
+This discrepancy between experimental results and initial expectations may be due to the relatively uniform and limited color variation in the cell segmentation dataset.
+Consequently, the choice of normalization appears to have minimal impact on the network's learning, while augmentations introducing color variations create data with distributions differing from the dataset, thereby affecting model accuracy.

 #### 2. Sartorius Cell Segmentation Results

 |   NO   |  Backbone  |  Training Iteration  |   Model Ensemble  |  mAP   |